dafne-imaging/dafne-HD-BET-minimal/readme.md

+# Note to this repo

+This repository contains a modified version of the HD-BET repository by Isensee et al, modified to be more generic and modular.
+The following is the original readme.

 # HD-BET

 This repository provides easy to use access to our recently published HD-BET brain extraction tool.
 HD-BET is the result